-This forced me to learn how to cook in the only pots and pans I had left, cast iron, stainless and enamel coated (glass) cast iron.
-It didn't take long to find out that a well-seasoned pan needs a little more oil to remain "stick-free," and the cooking style required to be tweaked just a bit.
-To get the iron's health benefits from the pan, we will have to slow down the process a bit—plan on this taking twelve to fifteen minutes. ...but you won't regret it.
+This forced me to learn how to cook in the only pots and pans I had left, cast iron, stainless and enamel-coated (glass) cast iron.
+It didn't take long to find out that a well-seasoned pan needs a little more oil to remain "stick-free," and the cooking style required needed to be tweaked just a bit from what I was accustomed to.
+To get the health benefits from the iron pan, we will have to slow down the process a bit—plan on this taking twelve to fifteen minutes. ...but you won't regret it.
 Slow-cooked eggs are mind-blowing to someone who has been microwaving them in toxic plastic cups.
 Your health is worth the wait.

 When it comes to the little bit of extra fat used, it doesn't compare to the inflammation-causing, heart-damaging, microbiome-damaging toxins of the PTFE & PFOA toxins in non-stick cookware.
 New studies have proven that cholesterol doesn't come from the food you eat but is likely created by the inflammation from the toxins in the processed food you eat, what you cook in, and your environment.
 But this isn't a science or social debate.
 This is about cooking eggs in cast iron.

 Please note that all stoves heat a little differently, according to the manufacturer's thermostat of choice.
 The idea here is going to be low and slow.
 Relax and enjoy the process of cooking with an ancient tool.
 The cast-iron pan needs to be heated slowly to evenly distribute heat without hotspots.